SimonHansul/EcotoxSystems.jl/README.md

 ### Running the ODE simulator

 The following code executes the *default* model and parameters. <br>
-This is a Dynamic Energy Budget Toxicokinetic-Toxicodynamic (DEB-TKTD) model based on the DEBkiss model developed by Tjalling Jager. <br>
+This is a Dynamic Energy Budget Toxicokinetic-Toxicodynamic (DEB-TKTD) model based on the DEBkiss. <br> The derivatives are defined in `src/default_derivatives.jl`.
-Inspect `default_derivatives.jl` to see how this default model is defined.

 ```Julia
 import EcotoxSystems: import defaultparams, ODE_simulator